Casa Batlló: Roof

 The roof terrace is one of the most popular features of the entire house due to its famous dragon back design.
 Gaudí represents an animal's spine by using tiles of different colors on one side.
 The roof is decorated with four chimney stacks designed to prevent backdraughts.

 Exterior façade

 The façade has three distinct sections.

 The façade has three distinct sections which are harmoniously integrated.
 The lower ground floor with the main floor and two first-floor galleries are contained in a structure of Montjuïc sandstone with undulating lines.
 The central part, which reaches the last floor, is a multicolored section with protruding balconies.
 The top of the building is a crown, like a huge gable, which is at the same level as the roof and helps to conceal the room where there used to be water tanks.
 This room is currently empty.
 The top displays a trim with ceramic pieces that has attracted multiple interpretations.

+Gomez-Moriana singles out Gaudí's use of trencadís, which repurposes "upcycled scrap materials and byproducts from industry," as an example of an eco-political awareness that was far in advance of his time.
+"The trencadís mosaics made from broken tile shards" on "the façade of Casa Batlló were collected from the dumpsters of other construction sites," notes Gomez-Moriana, in "Gaudí, Ecologist," an article for his blog Criticalista.
+"Indeed, Casa Batlló itself is a refurbishment of a pre-existing building that the client originally insisted on demolishing.
+Gaudí convinced Batlló not to replace his house with a new one, arguing it was wiser to transform it instead.
+This was an entire century before Lacaton & Vassal's 'Never Demolish' manifesto."